d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 ## Neural Networks without Hidden States

-Let us take a look at an MLP with a single hidden layer.
+Let's take a look at an MLP with a single hidden layer.
 Let the hidden layer's activation function be $\phi$.
 Given a minibatch of examples $\mathbf{X} \in \mathbb{R}^{n \times d}$ with batch size $n$ and $d$ inputs, the hidden layer output $\mathbf{H} \in \mathbb{R}^{n \times h}$ is calculated as